obsidiansystems/ex-healthcare-claims-processing/README.md

 2. Open UI with a browser at http://localhost:7500.

-#### Option 2: Start App in Standalone
+#### Start App in Standalone

-1. Start the DAML Sandbox and Navigator.
+1. Build, then start the DAML Sandbox and Navigator.
 Type:
     ```shell
     daml start --sandbox-option --address=localhost
     ```
     The navigator will automatically open in new browser tab at http://localhost:7500.
-2. Once the sandbox has started start the automation logic by starting bots.
+2. Once the sandbox has started start the automation logic by starting triggers.
 Type:
     ```shell
-    scripts/startTriggers.sh localhost 6865 target/app.dar
+    scripts/startTriggers.sh localhost 6865 .daml/dist/*.dar
     ```

 ### Stopping the App

 #### Stopping Dockerized Run
-1. Stop the Docker containers or bots by pressing **Ctrl+C**.
+1. Stop the Docker containers or triggers by pressing **Ctrl+C**.
 (Alternatively, you can also stop it by typing `docker-compose down`.)

 #### Stopping Standalone Run
-1. Stop the bots by pressing **Ctrl+C**.
+1. Stop the triggers by pressing **Ctrl+C**.
 1. Stop the Sandbox and the Navigator by pressing **Ctrl+C** in the DAML assistant.

 ### Resetting the Prototype

 Reset the application by following these steps:
 1. Stop the app by following the steps in [Stopping the App](#stopping-the-app) section.
-2. Start the app in [Docker](#option-1-start-app-with-docker) or [Standalone](#option-2-start-app-in-standalone) by following the steps in the relevant section.
+2. Start the app in [Docker](#start-app-with-docker) or [Standalone](#start-app-in-standalone) by following the steps in the relevant section.

 ## User Guide